practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

 --TODO: Add an afterward with few days of really bad outliers omitted.

 ## Mapping a story to the data

+* Happiest and most stable time of day is early morning and late evening
+* (more things like this)

 Remember -- take it all with a huge grain of salt, we're working backwards from observations to a model rather than the other way around.